seldon1000/Food-Delivery-Simulation/README.md

 # Food-Delivery-Simulation
-A simple client/server program that simulates a food delivery system in C++.
+A simple client/server program that simulates a food delivery system in C.

 *To-Do*